sotirelisc/knock-knock/README.md

 knock-knock
 ===========

-Get hostnames and net IPs of your network's computers.
+Simple Java app to get hostnames and IPs of computers connected to network using threads.